swoboda1337/acurite-esphome/README.md

 Obviously a running life time total for rain is not very useful as is.
 Here are some example sensor that can be added to Home Assistant's configuration.yaml

-These sensors are window based and will calculate how much rain had fallen within that window:
+These sensors are window based and will calculate how much rain had fallen within the window:

     sensor:
       - platform: statistics